-In the heart of downtown Montreal, at the Guy-Concordia Métro (1801 de Maisonneuve Ouest, Montréal).
+In the heart of downtown Montreal, as part of the Guy-Concordia metro station (1801 de Maisonneuve Ouest, Montréal).

 • Spoken: The language of communication with the patients is about half French and half English, but the patients come from many linguistic backgrounds.